jannicz/ng-svg-icon-sprite/README.md

-# SVG-Icon-Sprite package for Angular 4.x+
+# SVG icon sprite package for Angular 4+

+This [npm module](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating sprites and a component for including them.

 ## Installation